-There’s a saying that goes every Czech’s a musician, and we’d be inclined to believe it.
-From the high operatic form of the gilded State Opera, to the soulful basement beer cellars that ruminate jazz, the Prague music scene has a rich and diverse musical heritage that very few European cities can compete with.
+There’s a saying that goes to every Czech musician, and we’d be inclined to believe it.
+From the high operatic form of the gilded State Opera to the soulful basement beer cellars that ruminate jazz, the Prague music scene has a rich and diverse musical heritage that very few European cities can compete with.

 Operas and arias aside, the Prague music scene is renowned for its associations with classical composers: notably Antonín Dvorák and Bedřich Smetana, whose genius is considered the product of the capital.
 Visitors can pay homage to these household names at the opulent venues of Dvorák Hall and Smetana Hall, where classical concerts are frequently held.
 Located within the extravagant art nouveau Municipal House, Smetana Hall is home to the Czech National Symphony Orchestra, while Dvorák Hall hosted the Czech Philharmonic Orchestra’s inaugural performance in 1896, conducted by Antonín Dvorák himself.
 The Art Nouveau architecture within these hallowed halls is second only to their history of musical performance.

 The Rudolfinum, now home to the Czech Philharmonic, has a roofline broken by statues of some of Europe’s great composers.
 When the Nazis rolled into town they went looking for the statue of the great Jewish composer Mendelssohn, to tear it down.
 As the statues weren’t named, they used their own stereotypical anti-semitic method of searching for the statue with the largest nose.
 Ironically, the statue they pushed from the rooftop was fascist favourite Wagner.